alfie-ns/StaffSync-APP/docs/Report_COMP2000_StaffSync.md

 ## EMPLOYEE-SIDE

+In the last minute I got the user's self profile customisation working completely i.e. changing the email for the login

 ### Nav Bar

 The bottom-navigation bar is implemented using the NavigationManager class, in particular, the setupBottomNavigation() function which handles navigation between each employee-fragment defined in bottom_nav_menu.xml, that defines the respective icons and titles.